UK rap: Development: Late 1980s–early 1990s

-The first record label devoted to releasing UK hip hop acts was founded in 1986.
+The first record label devoted to releasing UK hip-hop acts was founded in 1986.
 Simon Harris' Music of Life label was home to rapper Derek B, the first UK rapper to achieve chart success.
 He even collaborated with Public Enemy on his album Bullet from a Gun and was the first British rapper to appear on Top of the Pops.

 Building on Derek B's success, Music of Life went on to sign groups such as Hijack, the Demon Boyz, Hardnoise (later Son of Noise) and MC Duke.
 Their Hard as Hell series mixed homegrown talent like Thrashpack and the She Rockers with US artists such as Professor Griff.
 Music of Life was swiftly followed by other labels such as Mango Records and Kold Sweat.
 Another successful British hip-hop artist that emerged from Music of Life was Asher D, whose Jamaican origins showed through in his vocal style.
 In 1988, in collaboration with Daddy Freddy, Asher D released one of the first hip-hop dancehall fusion albums, Ragamuffin Hip-Hop.

 Slick Rick is an English rapper.

-Moving away from its US roots, British hip hop started to develop its own sounds: acts like Hijack, II Tone Committee, Hardnoise, and Silver Bullet developed a fast and hardcore style (often referred to as Britcore), while many other acts took influences from elsewhere.
+Moving away from its US roots, British hip-hop started to develop its own sounds: acts like Hijack, II Tone Committee, Eastborm, Killa Instinct, Hardnoise, and Silver Bullet developed a fast and hardcore style (often referred to as Britcore), while many other acts took influences from elsewhere.
 Britcore acts were amongst the first to receive wide-spread attention across continental Europe.
 Caveman and Outlaw Posse developed a jazz influenced style, whilst MC Mell'O' mixed jazz and hardcore.
-London Posse, Black Radical Mk II and DJ Ruf Cut And Tuf C were more influenced by reggae and disco whilst the Wee Papa Girl Rappers, Cookie Crew and Monie Love achieved chart success with more radio-friendly hip hop.
-However, despite the chart success of some British-born hip hop artists – for example Monie Love, Slick Rick, Young MC and MF Doom, who all moved to the US – the majority of the scene was still underground and small scale.
+London Posse, Black Radical Mk II and DJ Ruf Cut And Tuf C were more influenced by reggae and disco whilst the Wee Papa Girl Rappers, Cookie Crew and Monie Love achieved chart success with more radio-friendly hip-hop.
+However, despite the chart success of some British-born hip-hop artists – for example Monie Love, Slick Rick, Young MC and MF Doom, who all moved to the US – the majority of the scene was still underground and small scale.